jimhigson/oboe.js/writing/main/6_Conclusion.md

   Firefox 24.0.0 (Mac OS X 10.7)            547ms        1.47
   IE 8.0.0 (Windows XP)                     3,048ms      0.26

-We can see that Firefox is much slower than other modern browsers.
-This is probably explicable by the SpiderMonkey just-in-time compiler used by Firefix being poor at optimising functional Javascript [@functionalSpiderMonkey].
-Because the JSON nodes are not of a common type the callsites are also not mono-morphic which Firefox also optimises badly [@functionalSpiderMonkey].
-When the test was repeated using a simpler JSONPath expression Firefox performed only slightly worse than the other browsers indicating that the functional pattern matching is the bottleneck.
+We can see that Firefox is much slower than other modern browsers despite its SpiderMonkey Javascript engine being normally quite fast.
+This is probably explicable in part by SpiderMonkey's just-in-time compiler being poor at optimising functional Javascript [@functionalSpiderMonkey].
+Because the JSON nodes are not of a common type the related callsites are not monomorphic which Firefox also optimises poorly [@functionalSpiderMonkey].
+When the test was repeated using a simpler JSONPath expression Firefox showed by far the largest improvement indicating that on this platform the functional pattern matching is the bottleneck.

-Of these results I find only the very low performance on old versions of Internet Explorer concerning, almost certainly slowing down the user experience more than it speeds it up.
+Of these results I find only the very low performance on old versions of Internet Explorer concerning, almost certainly degrading user experience more than it is improved.
 It might be reasonable to conclude that for complex use cases Oboe is currently not unsuited to legacy platforms.
+Since this platform cannot progressively interpret an XHR response, if performance on legacy platforms becomes a serious concern one option might be to create a non-progressive library with the same API which could be selectively delivered to those platforms in place of the main version.

+Nonetheless, in its current form Oboe may slow down the total time when working over the very fastest connections.

+For an imperative language coded in a functional style the compiler may not optimise as effectively as if a functional language was used.
+This is especially the case under a highly dynamic language in which everything, even the built-in constructs are mutable.
+I think Javascript was a good choice of language given it is already well adopted and allows the targeting of server and client side with only minimal effort, giving a very large number of applications with the potential to adopt Oboe.
+However, there are obvious inefficiencies such as the the descent and ancestor arrays which are always created to be handed to application callbacks but that I anticipate will be predominantly ignored.
+The design of Oboe is very amicable to implementation under a functional language and it would be interesting to see the results.

 Status as a micro-library
 -------------------------